 Assistant Professor of Finance, Ball State UniversityReza Houston is an Assistant Professor of Finance at Ball State University.
 He has published articles in the Journal of Corporate Finance, Financial Review, Managerial Finance, and other journals.
 His research interests include political economy, mergers, and federal government contracting.

 Founder & Executive Director, National Security Institute and Assistant Professor of Law & Director, National Security Law & Policy Program at the Antonin Scalia Law School at George Mason UniversityJamil Jaffer currently serves as Founder and Executive Director of the National Security Institute and as an Assistant Professor of Law and Director of the National Security Law & Policy Program at the Antonin Scalia Law School at George Mason University, where he teaches classes on counterterrorism, intelligence, surveillance, cybersecurity, and other national security matters.

-Additional Roles: Associate Professor, MarketingBrett Josephson is the associate dean for Executive Development and an associate professor within the marketing area in the School of Business at George Mason University.
+Additional Roles: Associate Professor, MarketingBrett Josephson is the associate dean for Executive Education and an associate professor within the marketing area in the Costello College of Business at George Mason University.

 Associate Professor, Management

 Additional Roles: Academic Director, Executive Development Chief Risk Officer programMahesh Joshi is an associate professor within the Management Area in the Costello College of Business at George Mason University.
 He is also the president of Joshi International, Inc., a consulting firm that provides strategic and entrepreneurial advice to clients.